-The global industrial computed tomography (CT) market is expected to reach USD 450 million in 2024 and USD 1080 million by 2029, growing at a CAGR of 19.04% from 2024 to 2029.
+The global industrial computed tomography (CT) market was worth USD 378 million in 2023.
+The global market is expected to reach USD 450 million in 2024 and USD 1814 million by 2032, growing at a CAGR of 19.04% during the forecast period.

 Industrial computed tomography (CT) systems are used for dimensional measurement and defect inspection of manufactured parts, assemblies, and sub-assemblies on the outside and inside.
 The increased complexity in the design and manufacturing of components that use new processes, new materials, and precise geometries that necessitate improved quality control and assurance solutions is one element driving the demand for industrial CT systems.
 Due to the inability of traditional dimensional measurement methods (e.g., CMM) to achieve such requirements, CT has emerged as one of the most effective technologies.